Presumption; or, the Fate of Frankenstein: Synopsis

 Although Frankenstein destroys the Creature in the end by firing upon it with a pistol, triggering an avalanche which kills both of them, his friends rush to try to help him if they can.
 Fritz states, "Oh, I don’t know, there’s Mr Frankenstein gone after the great creature, Mr. Clerval and Mr. Felix have gone after Mr. Frankenstein, and I’m going after them all," displaying the community the men share with Frankenstein (Presumption, Act III, scene IV).

 Cast

-The cast on the opening night on 28 July 1823 were:
+The cast on the opening night in London on 28 July 1823 were: